 - 14.1 A student who has missed, for genuine reasons, a maximum of one of the four assessments of a course may be permitted to write a substitute examination.
-However, permission to take up a substitute examination will be given under exceptional circumstances, such as accident, admission to a hospital due to illness, etc. - 14.2 A student who misses any assessment in a course shall apply in a prescribed form to the Head of the department / Dean within a week from the date of missed assessment.
-However the substitute tests and examination for a course will be conducted within two weeks after the last day of the semester-end examinations.
+However, permission to take up a substitute examination will be given under exceptional circumstances, such as accident or admission to a hospital due to illness, etc. by a committee constituted by the Dean of School for that purpose. - 14.2 A student who misses any assessment in a course shall apply in a prescribed form to the Head of the department / Dean within a week from the date of missed assessment.
+However the substitute tests and examination for a course will be conducted within two weeks after the last day of the semesterend examinations.